Exploring QCD matter in extreme conditions with Machine Learning: Summary, Limitations, and Outlook

-In addition to those head-on applications of ML/DL in HENP, there are still many challenges and questions need to be addressed further.
+\emph{\textbf{Limitations}} --- In addition to those head-on applications of ML/DL in HENP, there are still many challenges and questions that need to be further addressed.
 Probably the first-line concern from physicists is the \textbf{interpretability} of the ML approaches utilized in HENP research~\cite{Neubauer:2022zpn}.
-Detailed understanding on the reason and condition for the used methods to work are desired in physics.
-More efforts need to be deployed in uncovering the somehow “Black Box” characteristic of ML algorithms, especially those are with huge amounts of parameters.
+Detailed understandings of why and under what conditions the used methods work are desired in physics.
+More efforts need to be devoted to uncovering the inner workings of ML algorithms to rectify their “Black Box” characteristics, especially those with huge amounts of parameters.
 Techniques to reveal the patterns and validate the computations with ML are called for as well.
-Then per purpose of physics exploration, those practical computation results from the ML methods need to point to or be transferred to physics knowledge or inspirations, which better to be conformed to the well-established language of physics in controlled way, such as with uncertainties properly given.
-The incorporation of physics priors into those ML paradigms to specific physics studies deserve further development in addressing this concern~\cite{2021NatRP...3..422K}.
+Then per the purpose of physics exploration, those practical computational results from the ML methods need to be transferred or related to physics knowledge or inspirations, which better conform to the well-established language of physics in a controlled way, such as with uncertainties properly given.
+The incorporation of physics priors into those ML paradigms to specific physics studies deserves further development in addressing this concern~\cite{2021NatRP...3..422K}.

 Another challenge is how to reliably \textbf{connect experimental measurements and physical theory} using ML/DL techniques, with the associated \textbf{uncertainties} also properly evaluated.
-As emphasized, in HENP, to understand the nature of strongly interacting matter, experiments and observations from big scientific infrastructures play crucial role, which need to turn to physics knowledge as per mission.
-This however is with unprecedented scales and complexities, such as the high dimensionality and highly correlated data stream from measurement, the multi-scale and intricate physics simulations for the dynamical process involved of the measurement.
-Statistical learning methods such as Bayesian inference~\cite{Cranmer:2019eaq} and then alternative ML/DL approaches give series of great demonstrations to analyze data for pinning down physics knowledge.
+As emphasized, in HENP, to understand the nature of strongly interacting matter, experiments, and observations from big scientific infrastructures play a crucial role, which needs to be transformed into physics knowledge per their mission.
+This however is with unprecedented scales and complexities, due to the high dimensionality and greatly correlated data stream from measurement, the multiscale and intricate physics simulations for the dynamical process involved in the measurement.
+Statistical learning methods such as Bayesian inference~\cite{Cranmer:2019eaq} and alternative ML/DL approaches provide a number of great demonstrations to analyze data for inferring physics knowledge.
 Principled uncertainty estimation for results inferred from naive ML/DL applications is not yet fully developed.
-These methods still have great potential to be unleashed to explore QCD matter.
+These methods still have great potential to be unleashed in the exploration of QCD matter.